DIAGNOdent Early Tooth Decay Detection

-The KaVo DIAGNOcam reveals a whole new perspective on tooth decay and cavities.
-It is a device that replaces X-rays with light waves that helps the dentist detect the presence of tooth decay in its earliest stage.
-Tiny lesions are detected before they even have a chance to pose a problem.
+The KaVo DIAGNOcam is a whole new approach to detecting tooth decay and cavities.
+The device replaces conventional X-rays with light waves that helps the dentist detect the presence of tooth decay in its earliest stage.
+Any tiny lesions are detected well before tooth decay has a chance to develop.

-We can help to safeguard and preserve your tooth substance while providing you with the earliest possible care.
+Face Value Dental can help to safeguard and preserve your teeth while providing you with the earliest possible detection.
 Promising early cavities detection, the DIAGNOcam also allows your dentist to use the latest techniques for restoring teeth.

-When decays are detected and treated earlier, the dentist will be able to prevent new decays from developing into complicated dental problems, thus saving the patient time and money in the long run.
+When any decay is detected and treated earlier, the dentist will be able to prevent new decay from developing into a serious dental issue, this saves the patient discomfort, time and money in the long run.

-The device would be calibrated prior to the start of the diagnosis.
-After the teeth have been cleaned, they are scanned using the laser beam emitted by the device.
-If there are caries present, the handheld laser diode would locate and identify the problem area and send the information back to the attached countertop unit, which would then produce a read-out in digital form.
-The amount of fluorescent detected would allow the dentist to ascertain the degree of the decay.
+The device is calibrated before starting diagnosis.
+After the teeth have been cleaned, they are scanned.
+If there are cavities present, the handheld laser diode would locate and identify the problem area and send the data to an attached recording device.
+The amount of fluorescence emitted would allow the dentist to ascertain the degree of the decay.

-The cavity diagnosis procedure is painless, exerting a tiny energy level akin to that produced by a presenter’s laser pointer.
+The cavity diagnosis procedure is painless, exerting a tiny energy level similar to what is produced by a simple laser pointer.
 The laser beam does not in any way harm the soft tissues in the mouth.

 Yes.
 The device provides an accurate reading detecting cavities in both primary and permanent teeth.

-Whether due to the location or size of the cavity, dental probes may too bulky to detect certain cavities.
-In particular, cavities detection in pits and fissures is difficult because tooth surface often appears intact.
-The DiagnoDent’s laser provides pin-point accurate evaluation of the tooth’s actual condition, even where conventional techniques may be unable to detect the newly formed and tiny cavities.
+Whether due to the location or size of the cavity, dental probes may be too large to detect certain cavities.
+In particular, cavities detection in pits and fissures is difficult because the tooth surface often appears intact.
+The DiagnoDent’s laser provides pin-point accurate evaluation of the tooth’s actual condition.

 To book your appointment, please give us a call on (07) 3221 0677.
 Our friendly team is committed to providing you with high quality care.